Lighting Colour Temperature Guide

-In technical specifications for lighting and light fittings you will often see the term "colour temperature" - but what is this? and how does it tell you what is the correct lighting that you need for your application?
+In technical specifications for lighting and light fittings you will often see the term 'colour temperature' - but what is this? and what is the correct colour temperature you need for different commercial & industrial application?

 Colour temperature - the ranges

 Lighting colour temperature is measured in Kelvin (K) - artificial light is typically found in the range between 2700K and 6500K - with the light appearing cooler/bluer as the measured 'K' level is increased

 The colour temperature is a measure of the colour appearance of a light source ranging from 'warm' light (e.g. - low and high pressure sodium lamps) through to 'cool' light (from metal halide lamps).

 The ranges of light colour have different effects on sleep cycle, productivity, and mood.
 Warm Light is relaxing which helps people to calm down and prepare for sleep.
 Cool White and Daylight contain blue spectra which helps people be wakeful, productive, attentive, and improves moods.

 The natural colour temperatures observed over the course of a day produced by the sun vary from warm to cool.
 The early and late sunlight is low on the color temperatures scale emitting a warm orange glow (2000K).
 The sunlight at midday is a cool blue color temperature (10000K).

 The right colour temperature of light for a workplace

 Choosing a lamp with the right colour qualities is important in environments - particularly in large industrial buildings such as a factory or warehouse where lighting levels are crucial for maintaining good health and safety practices and keeping staff at maximum efficiency.